 4) Amritsar: Home to Sikhism’s holiest shrine

-One of India’s top sights, the Golden Temple in Amritsar was unlike any other temple we’ve seen.
-It wasn’t just the crazy amount of gold sitting on the shrine that impressed, we were blown away by how friendly and welcoming everyone was.
+One of India’s top sights, the Golden Temple in Amritsar was unlike any other temple we’d seen.
+It wasn’t just the crazy amount of gold sitting on the shrine that had us impressed, we were blown away by how friendly and welcoming everyone was.
 In our first timer’s guide to India, I spoke about how it was common to be stared at in India but within these compounds, we were just another human being.

-Sikh temples are known to be welcoming by nature regardless of which country or religion and the Golden Temple embodied this trait best.
+Sikh temples are known to be welcoming by nature regardless of country or religion and the Golden Temple embodied this trait best.

 One of the most memorable experiences in Amritsar wasn’t so much about how tasty the food was, but how humbling it was sitting in the communal dining hall of the Golden temple together with the locals.
-People of all religions and countries were equally welcomed for a free hot meal served by volunteers and the food was pretty delicious!
+People of all religions and countries were equally welcomed for a free hot meal served by volunteers and the food was delicious!
 Not to mention the amount of organisation and efficiency required to serve over 50,000 people everyday.

 Highlights of Amritsar: Visit the Golden Temple, have a humbling meal at the temple (free), witness the Wagah Border Ceremony, experience life at a Punjabi Farm.